-Cover the pitcher and place inthe refridgerator.
-Steeping an herbal tea like Chamomile in a cold brew takes about 12-24 hours for full flavor.
+Cover the pitcher and place in the refrigerator.
+Steeping an herbal tea like chamomile in a cold brew takes about 12-24 hours for full flavor.

-To sweeten your cold brew Chamomile Tea, make a simple syrup by heating up by mixing equal parts sugar and water in a sauce pan over medium heat to dissolve sugar into the water.
-Once ready simply pour in desired amount when the tea is at the preferred strength.
+To sweeten your cold brew chamomile tea, make a simple syrup by heating up by mixing equal parts sugar and water in a saucepan over medium heat to dissolve sugar into the water.
+Once ready simply pour in the desired amount when the tea is at the preferred strength.

 I hope you have enjoyed today’s post all about How to Brew and Harvest Chamomile.
 For more garden tips visit the Garden Tips tab.

 Check Out More Favorites From The Farmhouse

 *Disclaimer: This post may contain affiliate links, which means I may receive commissions if you choose to purchase through the links I provide (at no cost to you).